textileio/powergate/README.md

 Flags:
   -h, --help                   help for pow
-      --serverAddress string   address of the powergate service api (default "127.0.0.1:5002") -t, --token string           storage profile auth token -v, --version                display version information for pow and the connected server
+      --serverAddress string   address of the powergate service api (default "127.0.0.1:5002") -t, --token string           user auth token
+  -v, --version                display version information for pow and the connected server

 Use "pow [command] --help" for more information about a command.